Coronavirus: New York Creates 'Containment Area' Around Cluster In New Rochelle

 The governor is calling on the National Guard to help support the containment area.
 Cuomo said the troops will be deployed "to deliver food to homes, to help with the cleaning of public spaces."

-At a news conference and in a statement posted online, New Rochelle Mayor Noah Bramson stressed that the National Guard would play only a limited role, saying, "The Guard will not be engaged in military or policing functions."
+At a news conference and in a statement posted online, New Rochelle Mayor Noam Bramson stressed that the National Guard would play only a limited role, saying, "The Guard will not be engaged in military or policing functions."

 Bramson also said several public and private schools are in the containment area.

-Schools and large gathering places will be closed for two weeks inside the containment area, Cuomo said.
+Schools and large gathering places inside the containment area will be closed for two weeks, Cuomo said.
 Officials will use that time to clean the schools, he added.
 The new policy will take effect Thursday and remain in place through March 25.

 To reduce contacts between the containment area and the outside world, a new coronavirus testing facility will also be placed inside the area in New Rochelle.